sepiggy/tcpl-kr/README.md

 6. If one is sure that the elements exist, it is also possible to index backwards in an array; p[-1], p[-2], and so on are syntactically legal, and refer to the elements that immediately precede p[0].
 Of course, it is illegal to refer to objects that are not within the array bounds.

+### 5.4 Address Arithmetic
+1. C guarantees that zero is never a valid address for data, so a return value of zero can be used to signal an abnormal event, in this case no space.

+2. Pointers and integers are not interchangeable.
+Zero is the sole exception: the constant zero may be assigned to a pointer, and a pointer may be compared with the constant zero.
+The symbolic constant NULL is often used in place of zero, as a mnemonic to indicate more clearly that this is a special value for a pointer.
+NULL is defined in <stdio.h>.
+We will use NULL henceforth.

+3. Pointers may be compared under certain circumstances.
+If p and q point to members of the same array, then relations like ==, !=, <, >=, etc., work properly.

+4. Any pointer can be meaningfully compared for equality or inequality with zero.
+But the behavior is undefined for arithmetic or comparisons with pointers that do not point to members of the same array.
+(There is one exception: the address of the first element past the end of an array can be used in pointer arithmetic.)

+5. we have already observed that a pointer and an integer may be added or subtracted.
+The construction `p+n` means the address of the n-th object beyond the one p currently points to.
+This is true regardless of the kind of object p points to; n is scaled according to the size of the objects p points to, which is determined by the declaration of p.

+6. Pointer subtraction is also valid: if p and q point to elements of the same array, and p<q, then q-p+1 is the number of elements from p to q inclusive.

+7. The valid pointer operations are assignment of pointers of the same type, adding or subtracting a pointer and an integer, subtracting or comparing two pointers to members of the same array, and assigning or comparing to zero.

+### 5.5 Character Pointers and Functions